UkiDLucas/book-mobile-business/en/02_Leadership.md

 ## Mastery vs Success

-Success is the end result of your efforts, some people live for the sake of glory, but these people are usually not your best friends and often their character is questionable.
+Success is a side-effect of your efforts, keep it that way.
+Some people live for the sake of glory, but these people are usually not your best friends and often their character is questionable.

- The mastery is the perfection of the process, constant improvement.
+ The mastery is the perfection of the process, a way of constant improvement.
 For a person to master the process one has to be a good listener, a good friend to whom people are willing to talk, one has to be open minded and focused at the same time, one has to persistent to achieve, but self-critical to know when to pivot and change mind.
-You can always change your plans, but keep your eyes on the right goal.
+You can adjust your plans, but always keep your eyes on the right goal.